brianetoon/galactic-grub/README.md

 - **Recipe Management**: Users can create, edit, and delete recipes.
 - **File Upload**: Users can upload recipe images.
 - **Comments & Interaction**: Users can comment on and engage with recipes.
-- **Theming & Design**: Uses Tailwind CSS (with Shadcn UI) and a video background of stars for an immersive experience.
+- **Theming & Design**: Uses Tailwind CSS (with Shadcn UI) and a dynamic background for an immersive experience.

 ## Tech Stack